herumi/xbyak/readme.md

 If you want to use them, then specify `-fno-operator-names` option to gcc/clang.

 ### News
+- MmapAllocator supports memfd with user-defined strings. see sample/memfd.cpp
 - strictly check address offset disp32 in a signed 32-bit integer. e.g., `ptr[(void*)0xffffffff]` causes an error.
   - define `XBYAK_OLD_DISP_CHECK` if you need an old check, but the option will be remoevd.
 - add `jmp(mem, T_FAR)`, `call(mem, T_FAR)` `retf()` for far absolute indirect jump.